Posterior Matching for Gaussian Broadcast Channels with Feedback: Introduction

 \section{Introduction}

-The capacity of the broadcast channel is a well-known open problem.
-However, it is known that feedback can increase the capacity of this kind of channel.
-Specially, Ozarow and Leung [4] proved that feedback could increase the capacity of the two-user additive white Gaussian broadcast channel (AWGN-BC) with feedback by providing a means of cooperation between the receivers and the sender.
-Kramer [14] extended this encoding-decoding scheme for more than two users.
-Later, Elia [7] showed that the achievable rate region obtained by Ozarow and Leung [4] could be enlarged by using robust control theory.
-Ardestanizadeh et al. [18] proposed an LQG (Linear Quadratic Gaussian) based encoding-decoding scheme for the symmetric Gaussian broadcast channels with feedback and shown that their LQG code to provide the same achievable rate as Elia [7] for the symmetric two-user Gaussian broadcast channel with feedback and strictly outperform Kramer code [14] for the symmetric Gaussian broadcast channel with feedback when the number of users is greater than 3.
+The capacity region of the broadcast channel with $M$ users (i.e.~$M$ receivers) is a well-known open problem.
+However, it is known that feedback can increase the capacity region for broadcast channels.
+Specially, Ozarow and Leung \cite{key1} proved for $M=2$ that feedback can increase the capacity region of the additive white Gaussian broadcast channel (AWGN-BC) by cooperation between the users and the sender via feedback.
+Kramer \cite{key2} extended this coding scheme to the case of $M\geq 3$.
+Later, Elia \cite{key3} showed for $M=2$ that the achievable rate region obtained by Ozarow and Leung \cite{key1} can be enlarged by using robust control theory.
+Ardestanizadeh et al.~\cite{key4} proposed a coding scheme based on LQG (Linear Quadratic Gaussian) control approach for the symmetric AWGN-BC with feedback, and showed that their LQG code can attain the same achievable rate region as the Elia scheme \cite{key3} for $M=2$ and outperforms the Kramer code \cite{key2} for the symmetric AWGN-BC with feedback for $M\geq 3$.
 The LQG code is derived based on a mapping from a feedback control problem to a linear code for the AWGN-BC with feedback.
-The set of achievable rates is determined by the eigenvalues of the open-loop matrix of a linear system and the power constraint is related to the minimum power needed to stabilize the system using a feedback control signal.
+The achievable rate region is determined by the eigenvalues of the open-loop matrix of a linear system and the power constraint of channel input is related to the minimum power needed to stabilize the system using a feedback control signal.